k14s/design-docs/ytt/001-schemas/README.md

 - with the addition of a schema, the first data values file no longer serves that role.
 Could we improve the UX of adding multiple data value files by not requiring subsequent data values to be overlays?
 - could a user include both a data/value + schema/amend in the same file?
   - allowing a user to define and include input values in one file?
-- How do we support data values that are targetting a dependency library?

 # Design Notes

-## Some Early Candidate Principles/Decisions
+## Observations/Guesses

+_(Collection of "insights" that might bring cohesion to the overall design.)_

+- In effect, we're implementing a dynamic type checking so that we can perform a sort of "late binding" — attaching defaulting and validation behavior to individual nodes.
+  - [Node](https://github.com/k14s/ytt/blob/cbd0c3959/pkg/yamlmeta/ast.go#L10-L33)s contain "coarse-grain" type information (i.e. what kind of YAML node is it?);
+  - this proposal effectively extends that abstraction to include "fine-grain" type information
+- Parser _yields_ Nodes
+- Schema determines Node Type
+- Types _check_ Nodes

+## Core Features

-There are six core features:
+There are six core operations:
 1. [Parsing](#Parsing) — from text file (in YAML format) to tree of yamlmeta.Node(s).
 2. [Compilation](#Compilation) — compiling YAML template into Starlark.
 4. [Typing](#Typing) — calculating "Type" for each yamlmeta.Node
 5. [Checking](#Type-Checking) — perform type check
 6. [Validating](#Validating) — execute validations
 7. [Documenting](#DocumentingSchema) — generate metadata suitable as input for templatized documentation.

-Observations/Guesses:
-- In effect, we're implementing a dynamic type checking so that we can perform a sort of "late binding" — attaching defaulting and validation behavior to individual nodes.
-- Parser _yields_ Nodes
-- Schema determines Node Type
-- Types _check_ Nodes

 ### Parsing